ashenfad/agex-ui/README.md

 ## The Calendar Assistant Example

-The included `cal` package demonstrates a production-ready agent that manages Google Calendar using the `calgebra` library.
+The included `cal` package demonstrates a production-ready agent that manages Google Calendar using the [`calgebra`](https://github.com/ashenfad/calgebra) library.
+This integration demonstrates how `agex` enables agents to use targeted DSLs as a powerful alternative to high-level JSON-based tooling.

 It showcases:

 - Complex agent setup with multiple library registrations
 - Domain-specific helper functions